Romina Power: Later years

 In 2005, Power was a judge in the Italian TV show Ballando con le Stelle.
 Between 2006 and 2007, she organized exhibitions of her paintings, mainly in Milan.
 At the same time she dedicated herself to directing her film Upaya.

 In 2007, Power moved back to the United States, buying a house in Sedona, Arizona.
 According to an interview she gave to the Italian press at the time, she felt to be perceived by the Italian public merely as a performer of "Il ballo del qua-qua" (a song for children), and that she found it difficult to establish herself in Italy as a painter and writer.
 Power also stated that she was disturbed by the intrusive attention of the local press, which published multiple articles speculating about her private life and the disappearance of her daughter Ylenia.

 Shortly after Power's relocation in 2008, her mother Linda Christian was diagnosed with colon cancer.
 Power went to live in her mother's house in Palm Springs, where she remained until her mother's death on July 22, 2011.
 In a November 2009 interview she gave to Italian TV she stated she had considered, at least for some time, a possible return to Italy.

 In the fall of 2012 her album Da lontano was released, containing songs written in 1999.
 In the summer of 2013, Power and Carrisi reunited for a concert performance in Moscow.
-In 2015 they reunited again for a guest appearance at the Sanremo Festival.